 The next step in propagating hibiscus from seeds is to place the seeds in the soil.
 The seeds should be planted twice a deep as they are big.
 Since hibiscus seeds tend to be small, you can use the tip of a pen or a toothpick to make the hole.

 Gently sprinkle or sift more soil over where you planted the hibiscus seeds.
 This is better than backfilling the holes because you will not inadvertently push the seeds deeper.

 Water the soil once the seeds are planted.
-You should see seedlings appear in 1-2 weeks, but it can take up to 4 weeks.
+You should see seedlings appear in one to two weeks, but it can take up to four weeks.